Fear of frogs

-Fear of frogs and toads is both a specific phobia, known simply as frog phobia or ranidaphobia (from ranidae, the most widespread family of frogs), and a superstition common to the folkways of many cultures.
-Psychiatric speciality literature uses the simple term "fear of frogs" rather than any specialized term.
-The term batrachophobia has also been recorded in a 1953 psychiatric dictionary.
+Fear of frogs and toads is both a specific phobia, known simply as frog phobia or ranidaphobia (from Ranidae, the most widespread family of frogs), and a superstition common to the folkways of many cultures.
+Psychiatric specialty literature uses the simple term "fear of frogs" rather than any specialized term.
+The term batrachophobia (fear of amphibians) has also been recorded in a 1953 psychiatric dictionary.

-Popular beliefs
+Cultural beliefs

+Some cultures accord the sight of a frog as a bad omen.
+Other cultures regard the sight as a good omen.

+Portuguese shopkeepers use ceramic frogs to deter Roma people, and also serve as a marker of anti-Romani prejudice.

-According to some, the sight of a frog may be a bad omen.
-As well, a common myth says that touching frogs and toads may give one warts.
-(In many other cultures, frogs are considered a good omen.)
-A survey carried out by researchers from the Johannesburg Zoo have shown that in modern times old superstitions play a less significant role and modern children are more concerned whether frogs are poisonous or harmless.
+A common myth says that to touch frogs and toads may give one warts.
+A survey carried out by researchers from the Johannesburg Zoo have shown that in modern times old superstitions play a less significant role and modern children are more concerned whether frogs are venomous or harmless.

 As a phobia

-Phobia against frogs often happens after seeing frogs die violently.
+A phobia of frogs often begins after seeing frogs die violently.
 One case of severe fear of frogs has been described in Journal of Behavior Therapy and Experimental Psychiatry in 1983: a woman developed an extreme fear of frogs after a traumatic incident in which her lawn mower ran over a group of frogs and killed them.

-Portuguese shopkeepers are using ceramic frogs to deter Roma people.